findmypast/paypal-billingAgreement-extractor/README.md

     }
 }

+This solution has two parts, one that retrieves the BillingAgreements, and one that saves Billingagreements into the database.

-Run the Application
+Run the Retrieval Application
 `yarn start -- path/to/input.csv'
+e.g. `yarn retrieve test-input/100-test-input.csv`

+Run the Save Application
+`yarn start -- path/to/input.csv'
-e.g. `yarn start 'test-input/100-test-input.csv'`
+e.g. `yarn retrieve test-input/100-test-input.csv`

 # Notes
 To test, we are using the integration database.
 It's quicker to get the meat of the task, not to mention the future_pay table will become void.
 In integration, BNA/Genes/FMP all use the happyGeneral_integration DB, and share the future_pay table.
 The values for each system are differentiated by site_key.
 FMP = 60, BNA = 55, Genes = 3.